LajosPolya/aws-cdk-templates/deploy-lambda-triggered-by-alb/README.md

 If the DNS doesn't work then verify that the browser is using `http://` and not `https://`.
 For example, `http://<alb_dns>/`.

-To find the output of the Lambda visit the AWS Console and go to CloudWatch -> Log groups -> `/aws/lambda/lambdaTriggeredByAlb-<scope>` -> and click on the most recent Log Stream.
+To find the output of the Lambda visit the AWS Console and go to CloudWatch -> Log groups -> `<logGroupName>` -> and click on the most recent Log Stream.
 The Lambda's event and context objects will be printed in the logs.
+The `logGroupName` represents the Lambda's Log Group name which is exported by the CDK and therefore printed to the command line when the app is deployed.

 ## Destruction :boom: